 Particularly appreciated:

--The discussion regarding the unquestioned and generally uncommented upon abrogation of international laws, the decisions of the powerless international courts disregarded, and immediately forgotten.
+-The discussion regarding the unquestioned and generally uncommented upon de facto abrogation of international laws, the decisions of the powerless international courts disregarded, and immediately forgotten.
 The crimes against humanity, the genocide "on open display" as Joe Sacco put it, casually accepted by the world powers, certainly in the West.
 Corruption, lying and the right of might accepted.
 And the implicit question, where are we now?
 In so many ways, entering unknown territory.

 And this leading into the related question of where does this put our "civilization".